Generative Models for Crystalline Materials: Practical considerations

 \subsection{Speed and computational cost}

 Inference speed is a critical consideration in the practical deployment of generative models for crystal structure generation.
 A variation in inference time exists among methods, largely due to differences in architectural complexity, data representation, and sampling requirements~\cite{ruple2025symmetryawarebayesianflownetworks}.
 Exact inference runtimes depend heavily on hardware configurations, so comparisons between different methods are limited to estimates at the level of orders of magnitude.
-Diffusion-based generative models generally exhibit the longest inference times due to the requirement of thousands of iterative denoising steps during sampling~\cite{jiao2024CrystalStructurePrediction}.
+For iterative models, the number of sampling steps is the primary determinant of runtime, since each step involves one or two computationally expensive neural network evaluations.
+In many reported settings, diffusion-based generative models exhibit long inference times because achieving state-of-the-art performance often involves hundreds to thousands of iterative denoising steps during sampling~\cite{jiao2024CrystalStructurePrediction, levy2025SymmCDSymmetryPreservingCrystal}.
 Fine-tuned LLMs also operate at a high computational cost, with inference speeds varying over multiple orders of magnitude depending on model size.
 This variation reflects a tradeoff between computational efficiency and the quality of the generated structures~\cite{gruver2024FineTunedLanguageModels}, where the largest LLMs approach inference times comparable to those of diffusion models.
-Flow-based models operate at a similar speed to the smallest fine-tuned LLMs, as they generally require fewer sampling steps than diffusion models for generation~\cite{millerFlowMMGeneratingMaterials2024a}.
+Flow-based models operate at a similar speed to the smallest fine-tuned LLMs, as they generally require fewer sampling steps than diffusion models for generation, typically on the order of a few hundred steps~\cite{millerFlowMMGeneratingMaterials2024a}.
 Smaller transformer-based architectures employing symmetry-aware tokenization schemes achieve inference speeds approximately an order of magnitude faster than the smallest fine-tuned LLMs~\cite{cao2024SpaceGroupInformed}.
-BFNs improve upon the number of required sampling steps, reducing inference time by yet another order of magnitude compared to the transformer models~\cite{ruple2025symmetryawarebayesianflownetworks}, bringing the inference time to generate a crystal structure down to a few milliseconds.
+BFNs improve upon the number of required sampling steps, typically using fewer than 100 steps, reducing inference time by yet another order of magnitude compared to the transformer models.
+With the experimental setup reported for SymmBFN~\cite{ruple2025symmetryawarebayesianflownetworks}, using 100 sampling steps corresponds to generating a crystal structure in a few milliseconds on NVIDIA A100 GPUs.